How to Cope with the Anxiety of the Coronavirus Crisis with CBD Products

 Unlike tetrahydrocannabinol, CBD is entirely non-intoxicating and doesn’t cause a “high” effect.
 CBD or cannabidiol is used in numerous products: from well-known CBD oils to CBD-infused coffee and transdermal CBD patches.

 CBD products are on the way to legalisation worldwide.
 In the US, CBD is legal to use under the 2018 Farm Bill, and in the UK, CBD products are entirely legitimate.
 However, in some countries, CBD is still prohibited.
+If you would like to learn more about the current UK laws, please read our comprehensive guide to CBD laws in the UK.

 The Coronavirus / COVID-19 Panic